pinilDissanayaka/DocuChat-AI/README.md

 Your Intelligent Document Assistant

 DocuChat AI enables users to engage in natural, conversational interactions with their documents.
-Built with LLaMA 3, LLaMA Index, and Pinecone, DocuChat AI provides quick, accurate responses to your questions by intelligently retrieving information from your document library.
+Built with ChatCPT turbo 3.5, Langchain, and Pinecone, DocuChat AI provides quick, accurate responses to your questions by intelligently retrieving information from your document library.

 ## 🌟 Features
 - 📂 Document Upload: Upload PDF, Word, or text files to the system for easy access and search.
-- 🔍 Intelligent Retrieval: With Pinecone and LLaMA Index, DocuChat AI can find the most relevant passages from your documents based on your questions.
+- 🔍 Intelligent Retrieval: With Pinecone and Langchain, DocuChat AI can find the most relevant passages from your documents based on your questions.
 - 💬 Conversational AI: DocuChat AI answers your queries conversationally, keeping track of the context.
 - 📑 Cited Responses: Each answer comes with citations, linking you back to the document source.
 - ✂️ Summarization: Get concise summaries of lengthy documents tailored to your specific needs.

 ## 📦 Tech Stack
-- LLaMA 3: For generating coherent and context-aware responses.
+- ChatCPT turbo 3.5: For generating coherent and context-aware responses.
-- LLaMA Index: For optimized document indexing and retrieval.
+- Langchain: For optimized document indexing and retrieval.
 - Pinecone: For fast and scalable vector search across document embeddings.
 - Frontend: Built with Streamlit for a seamless user experience.